Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Impact of Chunking Chunk granularity analysis

 \section{\revtwo{Impact of Chunking}{Chunk granularity analysis}}

-\revrev{When \revrev{comparing caching opportunities,}{considering potential cache performance,} it}{It} is important to remember that caching (and video delivery itself) typically is done on a per-chunk basis. \revrev{Clearly, the}{The} viewport may change during the playback duration of \revrev{one such chunk.
-To investigate the impact of such head movements, we next}{a chunk, resulting in a larger per-chunk viewport cover than the viewport at an individual playback point.
+\revrev{When \revrev{comparing caching opportunities,}{considering potential cache performance,} it}{It} is important to remember that caching (and video delivery itself) typically is done on a per-chunk basis. \revrev{Clearly, the}{The} \revAA{viewport}{viewing direction (and hence also the tiles seen within the viewport)} may change during the playback duration of a chunk, resulting in a larger per-chunk viewport cover \revAA{}{(defined next)} than the viewport at an individual playback point.
 The overlaps between per-chunk viewport covers and those of prior clients are important in caching.
-We next} study and report on per-chunk statistics such as the angular \revrev{head-movement changes}{changes in viewing direction} during the \revrev{playback}{playback duration} of a chunk, \revrev{\revrev{and the relative viewing area covered by the instantaneous viewport due to these head movement changes.}{per-chunk viewport cover sizes, and finally per-chunk viewport cover overlaps.}}{and per-chunk viewport cover sizes and overlaps.}
+We next study and report on per-chunk \revfour{statistics such as the angular changes in viewing direction during the playback duration of a chunk, \revrev{\revrev{and the relative viewing area covered by the instantaneous viewport due to these head movement changes.}{per-chunk viewport cover sizes, and finally per-chunk viewport cover overlaps.}}{and per-chunk viewport cover sizes and overlaps.}}{statistics.}